Financial Samurai

 Stay On Top Of Your Investmeents

 To get rich, you need to stay on top of you investments.
-Sign up for Personal Capital, the web’s #1 free wealth management tool.
+Sign up for Empower, the web’s #1 free wealth management tool.
 It will allow you to x-ray your portfolio for excessive fees, give you a snap shot of your asset allocation, and provide suggested allocation weightings based on your objectives.

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.